From the series,

 co-creation with cooperation as will make it so!

 My legacy won’t be what was, but what will be – I’m a futurist.
 We live in a global village of instant-everywhere and interactive Internet reality now.
 The rate of change is being accelerated by our new knowledge power as never before in history.
 And although I still may be ahead of my time, the world is fast catching up to the potential of heartware for healing information overload and future shock with information’s ecology that recycles general knowledge in the way that cultures wisdom with a heart… the heart of optimal communication that build real community – local and global -- with unity of a more enlightened nature.

-Thank you Troy for making this wondrous opportunity possible.
+Thank you Troy for giving me a wondrous home town experience.

 And thank you Buckminster Fuller.
 May you rest in peace as one of